jdeguire/pic32clang_docs/source/using_device_features.md

     }
 }
 ```

+This feature is NOT present in Microchip's XC32 and so you should not use it if you want to maintain
+some compatibility with their toolchain.

 ### Register Field Macros
 Now that you can access device registers, you can use additional macros to access the fields within